alfie-ns/vidbriefs_app/VidBriefs-Final/README.md

 (2048 x 2732px or 2732 x 2048px)

 - [ ] MAKE A AUDIO READER OF THE SUMMARY ON INSIGHTVIEW
+- [ ] pick the level of detail you want your question summarised in !!!

 - [ ] make it asynchrounous, so the user can send the request and swipe off the app
 - [ ] MAKE BUTTONS OPACITY 20 CUSTOMTEAL for everything
 - [x] solve safe area errors in insight view and others